Home Crosses Pagan symbols Site search

 During General Franco's rule the Basque Nationalist Party (PNV) were driven into exile, Basque autonomy was dissolved, the flag was declared illegal, and the name Ikurriña and the rest of the Basque language was suppressed in favour of Castillian Spanish.
 After Franco's death in 1975, all these were restored and the Ikurriña flew again as the official Basque flag.

-Like the pagan origin of Christmas colours, green and red are opposite ends of the colour spectrum.
+Like the pagan origin of Christmas colours, red and green are complementary colours (on opposite sides of a colour wheel).
 The two colours oppose each other and struggle to come together.
-However, the flag does not so much symbolize the struggle of the people (red) coming to terms with the land (green); rather it shows the approval of God (white) of their nation.
+However, the flag does not so much symbolize the struggle of the people (red) coming to terms with the land (green); rather it shows the approval of God (white) over their nation.

 See also Basque Cross (Lauburu)